Pattern of antigen expression in metastases after radioimmunotherapy of a syngeneic rat colon carcinoma utilizing the BR96 antibody

 Since none of the metastases completely lacked the BR96 target antigen, it might be beneficial to repeat radioimmunotherapy with BR96 utilizing a radionuclide with a relatively long range, resulting in irradiation from targeted to adjacent untargeted cells by the cross-fire effect.
 However, such radionuclides are generally regarded as unsuitable for the treatment of single cells or cell clusters.
 On the other hand, studies on external beam radiotherapy have indicated that it is not necessary to irradiate all the cells in a tumor to obtain efficacy as a result of the bystander effect [7, 8].

-reported changes in the antigen staining pattern in residual tumors.
+In experimental studies of treatment with BR96-doxrubicin antibody conjugates in a rat brain tumor model, Muldoon et al. reported changes in the antigen staining pattern in residual tumors.
 The immunoconjugate treatment resulted in outgrowth of tumors with areas of low or no antigen staining, as well as areas with moderate to intense staining, while the untreated tumors showed uniform intense staining for BR96.

 Our findings indicate that during the planning of repeated radioimmunotherapy, and/or radioimmunotherapy in combination with other antibody therapies, it is important to consider the risk of reduced antigen expression in metastases, as this may result in reduced targeting of the therapeutics.